Oldunixhacker/banana/README.rst

 -  Banana is simply a toolkit for writing cross-platform apps in Python.
 -  You must capitalize the B in “Banana” if you are referring to the SDK.
--  Banana is not a toolkit to control and eat bananas.
-You might be thinking of HTBMP, “Hypertext Banana Mouth Protocol” [not real], but no, Banana isn’t an implementation of that.